-A reverse splitter is a person with a low LSAT score and a high GPA.
-This is initially more problematic.
-This is because high GPAs are relatively common, and each school has a different grading curve.
+A reverse splitter has a low LSAT score and a high GPA.
+This is initially more problematic because high GPAs are relatively common, and each school has a different grading curve.
 So, a high GPA at one school may not be equal to a high GPA elsewhere.
 But, good news!
 You can attempt the LSAT as many times as you need to reach your target score.
 As a result, you can change this designation far more easily than if you are a traditional splitter.

 This is someone with a very high differential in LSAT score and GPA (especially when compared to the 25/75 percentiles), such as a 178 LSAT score and a 2.1 GPA.